getjared/rude/docs.md

 2. `void unmanage_window(Window w, int workspace)`
    - removes a window from the specified workspace.
    - updates the client list for ewmh compliance.
+   - resets main_window_ratio to full-screen if all windows are closed.
    - parameters:
      - `w`: window to unmanage
      - `workspace`: workspace index